 Biodiversity underpins many critical ecosystem properties, including productivity (Grace et al. 2016), function (Naeem and Wright 2003), and stability and resilience (Tilman et al. 2006).
 Continental- and global-scale studies have demonstrated that anthropogenic activities can have considerable impacts on biodiversity, which in turn impact ecosystem functions and services (Díaz et al. 2006, Hautier et al. 2015, Grab et al. 2019).
 Biodiversity has typically been quantified using univariate measures like richness, but these do not account for the many ways biodiversity can respond to dynamic environments.
 For instance, Hillebrand et al. (2018) found that complete species turnover was decoupled from species richness, emphasizing the need for community assessment beyond changes in the number of taxa.
 As a result, recent studies have emphasized the importance of moving beyond univariate metrics to better understand community response to environmental change (Jones et al. 2017, Yuccoz et al. 2018, Magurran et al. 2018, Avolio et al. 2015).

 Community composition is particularly sensitive to environmental change because it incorporates taxon identity and thus can distinguish communities based on differences in taxon identity and/or abundance (Smith et al. 2009).
 The compositional variation between two sample units (hereafter termed plots) is a summary of how dissimilar they are from one another in terms of the n taxa present in either or both plots.

-The dissimilarity matrix reflecting pair-wise comparisons among a set of plots is often used to create ordinations, but quantitative analysis methods (e.g., Anderson 2001) are also increasingly used.
+Matrices of pairwise dissimilarity measures across plots are often used in data exploration (such as ordination) and quantitative analysis methods (e.g. Anderson 2001).

 Decisions about how to calculate compositional variation allow the researcher to emphasize different aspects of the community and biological processes that structure biodiversity (Table 1).
 For example, a dissimilarity metric based on presence-absence data emphasizes colonization and extinction processes, whereas one that is based on abundance data also accounts for changing growth patterns of taxa.
-Further, dissimilarity metrics can be partitioned to quantify the importance of processes such as turnover and nestedness (See Table 1 for details; Baselga 2010, 2013).
+Further, dissimilarity metrics can be partitioned to quantify the relative impacts of turnover and nestedness (See Table 1 for details; Baselga 2010, 2013).
 For example, balanced variation in abundance reflects substitution, such that, individuals of one species in a plot are substituted by the same number of individuals of another species in another plot.

-To understand the processes that shape communities, we also have to consider whether plots are being compared spatially or temporally and therefore the potential factors that could drive differences among them.
+Comparison of plots over space or time can be used to understand the processes that shape communities, and the potential factors that could drive differences among them.
 For example, contemporaneous comparisons of species turnover among plots can demonstrate the effects of spatial heterogeneity such as soil characteristics and micro-climate (Cleland et al. 2013, Pennington et al. 2017), while comparisons of the same plot at different times can demonstrate successional changes (Clements 1916, Maggi et al. 2011) or changes in weather (Walker et al. 2006), resource availability (Inouye & Tilman 1988, 1995; Owensby et al. 1999), and disturbance regimes (Milchunas and Lauenroth 1993).